yondonfu/comfystream/README.md

 #### Tensordock

 We also have a python script that can be used to spin up a ComfyStream instance on a [Tensordock server](https://tensordock.com/).
+Refer to [scripts/README.md](./scripts/README.md#tensordock-auto-setup-fully-automated) for instructions.

+#### Other Cloud Providers

-Refer to [scripts/README.md](scripts/README.md) for instructions.
+We also provide an [Ansible playbook](https://docs.ansible.com/ansible/latest/installation_guide/index.html) for deploying ComfyStream on any cloud provider.
+Refer to [scripts/README.md](./scripts/README.md#cloud-agnostic-automated-setup-ansible-based-deployment) for instructions.

 ## Download Models

-Refer to [src/comfystream/scripts/README.md](src/comfystream/scripts/README.md) for instructions to download commonly used models.
+Refer to [scripts/README.md](src/comfystream/scripts/README.md) for instructions to download commonly used models.

 ## Install package